 Beginning Beekeeping is typically offered October through March, in preparation for the upcoming season.
 Beyond Basics is offered in the warmer months so novice and advance beekeepers can get into our active hives.
 Please check the calendar for dates and registration.

 For all fee-based programs and tours, we are able to provide full refunds up to two weeks prior to the program date.
-Within two weeks, we can offer a credit for a future class, or a refund in the event that we have a waitlist for the program.
+Within two weeks, we can offer a credit for a future class, or a refund in the event that we have a waitlist for the program and we can fill your spot.